kendallmiller/kendallmiller.github.io/_posts/2023-07-25-picking-ideas-that-win.md

 Finally, if you don't have a satisfying answer to "why you", the idea probably isn't a good fit.
 That's great news - you've eliminated an idea before you spent a pile of time & treasure on it.
 Don't worry, another idea will be along soon.

-# Opt out early
+# Opt-Out Early

-Product ideas should be treated like _strong opinions, weakly held_ - While your team is investigating them you want to let folks go all in on the possibilities.
-Once the idea coalesces into something you might execute on then it's time to justify if it's worth more investment.
+Product ideas should be treated like _strong opinions, weakly held_ - While your team investigates them, you want to let folks go all in on the possibilities.
+Once the idea coalesces into something you might execute, it's time to justify if it's worth more investment.
 Most ideas aren't - so we need to be able to let them go and move on to the next idea.
 Your team's time is finite: You want to find the best idea you think you can execute, not the first idea that might be viable.
-The longer your team invests in the idea, the harder it is to let it go so emphasize opting out early.
+The longer your team invests in the idea, the harder it is to let it go, so emphasize opting out early.

 Discussions around product ideas must live in a "no-fault" culture: Your team is on one side, and the proposed idea is on the other.
 Think about how you communicate so you don't end up with one person passionately defending the idea and others picking at _them_.
 It's the idea that loses, not the individual or the team.